svenwiltink/sparsecat/README.md

 ## SparseCat

 ### Goal
-Transmitting sparse files using minimal amount of network bandwidth.
-Sparsecat uses the SEEK_HOLE and SEEK_DATA capabilities of unix filesystems to find holes in sparse files and only transmits sections containing data.
-The wire format is simple and compatible with the ceph rbd diff v1 format as described [here](https://github.com/ceph/ceph/blob/aa913ced1240a366e063182cd359b562c626643d/doc/dev/rbd-diff.rst)
+Skipping the hole in sparse file when transmitting large files over the network.
+Using the filesystem seek capabilities hole can be detected.
+Instead of transmitting these zero bytes and wasting precious bandwidth only sections of the file containing data are sent.

 ### Example usage